abilian/abilian-cloud-controller/README.md

 To test, you need to create a nuxeocloud directory in your home directory with a certain structure.
 You can use "sh setup.sh" for this.

-You would a wildcard DNS for the system to work.
+You would need a wildcard DNS for the system to work.

 Since that's not practical, you can add to your /etc/hosts file something like:

-127.0.0.1            nuxeo1 nuxeo2 nuxeo3 nuxeo4 nuxeo5
+127.0.0.1 abilian1 abilian2 abilian3 abilian4 abilian5

 (Assuming you will never test more than 5 instances).